not-na/particlesim-pico/README.md

 Also, the 2A spec is based on the panel I had available, which would draw ~1.6A with an all-white screen.
 Panels from different manufacturers may differ and are also likely to vary from panel to panel.
+The current draw for a single simulation stage should always be constant, since pixels are only moving around.

 A smaller PSU is likely fine, since the screen should usually not be at full white.
 Still, a minimum of 1A is strongly recommended.